This halloumi pasta bake is utterly incredible. It's filling, full of a perfect blend of firm and gooey textures, and it's busting with tomatoey tang.

-Best of all, the whole dish is given an earthy, spice with smoked paprika.
+Best of all, the whole dish is given an earthy flavour with the smoked paprika-based spicy tomato sauce.

 The bittersweet smoked paprika adds a gorgeously warm and smokey dimension to the pasta.
 It smells divine and tastes wonderful.